Turrbal: Country

+The Turrbal people's traditional lands lay around the Brisbane River.
+Tom Petrie stated that their land coincided with the territorial range of their language.
+Ford and Blake, however, state that the Turrbal and Jagera were distinct peoples, the Jagera generally living south of the Brisbane river and the Turrbal mostly living north.
+The group comprised a number of family clans, such as the Ngundari.
+Neighbouring Aboriginal peoples include the Gubbi Gubbi and Wakka Wakka to the north, the Dalla to the northwest and the Quandamooka of Moreton Bay.

+At the time of European settlement, the Turrbal comprised local groups each of which had a "head man" and a specific territory.
+The European names for the locality groups, sometimes called clans, of the Brisbane area include the Duke of York's clan, the North Pine (or Petrie), the Coorpooroo, Chepara, Yerongpan and others.

-Though the land belonged to the whole tribe, the head men often spoke of it as theirs.
+Despite collective title to a stretch of land, the Turrbal permitted private ownership of specific sections of land.
+Petrie states:Though the land belonged to the whole tribe, the head men often spoke of it as theirs.
 The tribe in general owned the animals and birds on the ground, also roots and nests, but certain men and women owned different fruit or flower-trees and shrubs.
 For instance, a man could own a bonyi (Araucaria bidwilli) tree, and a woman a minti (Banksia amula), dulandella (Persoonia Sp.), midyim (Myrtus tenuifolia), or dakkabin (Xanthorrhoea aborea) tree.
 Then a man sometimes owned a portion of the river which was a good fishing spot, and no one else could fish there without his permission.

 Mythology

-In Turrbal thought, the origins of the division of the sexes was attributed to two distinct birds.
+In Turrbal thought, the origins of the division of the sexes was attributed to two nocturnal flying creatures.
 Menfolk all came from the billing (a small house bat).
 Women in turn had their descent from a wamankan (night-hawk).
 Given their mythic function, they could not be eaten, but capturing and killing them was permitted.